Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-Otherwise, we will be following the usual format for this call.
-So a brief presentation from Gabor and then a q and a session where you will have a chance to ask questions either using the raise your hand functionality of Microsoft Teams or you can put your question on the into the chat box.
-We are also gonna be recording this call as usual, and the recording will be put on our web page later on.
-And finally, a cautionary statement at the very end of the presentation about forward looking statements and how to take them.
-And with that, I handle hand it over to Gabor who will explain, the details of our results of last year.
+A brief presentation from Gábor, and then a Q&A session where you will have a chance to ask questions, either using the raise your hand functionality of Microsoft Teams, or you can put your question into the chat box.
+We are also gonna be recording this call as usual, and the recording will be put on our webpage later on.
+Finally, a cautionary statement at the very end of the presentation about forward-looking statements and how to take them.
+With that, I hand it over to Gábor, who will explain the details of our results of last year.

 Gábor Orbán